 Monterey County families are faced with financial threats to their quality of life on a daily basis.
 Shrinking wages, increased costs, and depletion of savings are the main causes of financial instability for many working families.
 United Way Monterey County aims to change the odds that are facing the American public.
 Our Asset Building strategies exist to help families grow toward a more secure economic future.

-Ou goal is that Monterey residents are economically self-sufficient, with more opportunities for prosperity.
-The United Way achieves this goal through partnerships, grant making, direct service advocacy.
+Our goal is for Monterey County residents to be economically self-sufficient, with more opportunities for prosperity.
+United Way achieves this goal through partnerships, grant making, and direct service advocacy.

 Our Asset Building Strategies